 Classes have some physical activity most days, so suitable clothing should always be at school preferably in a named PE bag.
 A PE bag with the school logo can be purchased from the previously mentioned shop.
 The bag should be taken home at least every half term so that the kit can be washed.

 The school is securing several kits for our sporting events and items of clothing will be lent to pupils.
 This will involve signing out the kit and then signing it back once it has been washed and returned.

 We hope that by using a school kit the children will arrive at events looking smart and consistent and will be provided to be representing Fawbert & Barnard’s Primary School.

 Extremes of haircut/hairstyle and unsuitable shoes or the wearing of boots are not permitted.
 Long hair should be tied back using items as noted above.

 No jewellery is permitted during the school day.
 It is not necessary and is easily lost or broken, causing distress or possible injury.
 So please, no earrings, studs, rings, signet rings or chains.

 Any child entering school with jewellery of any kind will be asked to remove it.
 The piercing of ears should be scheduled for the beginning of the summer holidays to enable them to heal in time so they can be removed before returning in September.
-Our full policy is available for anyone wishing to see it in more detail.

 Children from Y2 may bring a sensible-sized pencil case to school.
 Please do not send gel pens.